 Perhaps one of the most difficult issues when determining an employee’s right to dependency leave is the amount of time that an employee can take from work.
 Under the 1996 Act the entitlement is limited to a “reasonable amount of time”, although what constitutes “reasonable” is not statutorily defined.

-In most cases, one or two days will be sufficient to deal with an emergency situation, for example, allowing the employee to put in place alternative care arrangements for a dependant, although much will depend on the individual circumstances involved, not least the nature of the emergency.
+Much will depend on the individual circumstances involved, not least the nature of the emergency, and employers are generally advised to be reasonable, flexible and supportive.
+In most cases, one or two days would typically be sufficient to deal with an emergency situation, for example, allowing the employee to put in place alternative care arrangements for a dependant.
 By way of example, in the context of compassionate or bereavement leave, a period of two to five working days would typically be considered reasonable.

 To avoid confusion or complaint as to how long will be allowed, it is good practice to have a policy in place that outlines employees’ entitlement to dependency leave, setting out how much time can be taken by an employee in certain circumstances.